 UP Diliman (UPD) is the biggest constituent of the University of the Philippines System (UPS) in terms of student population.
-Just like the other students in the seven constituent universities comprising the UPS, UPD students are referred to as mga Iskolar ng Bayan or scholars of the people.
-This takes root in the university’s origins as a university conceived for the Filipino and funded by the nation.
+Just like students in the seven constituent universities comprising the UPS, UPD students are referred to as mga Iskolar ng Bayan or scholars of the people.
+This is rooted in the university’s origins as a university conceived for the Filipino and funded by the nation.

 As scholars of the people, students are not only expected to perform well in their studies but also cultivate a myriad of interests that will enhance their knowledge, broaden their horizons and better prepare them for eventual service to the country.